AlexAndradeNet/playwright-typescript-skeleton/README.md

 ### Installation

-To set up the project locally, run the following command to install all necessary dependencies:
+To set up the project locally, execute the following commands to install the required dependencies:

 ```bash
 npm install